 - Where can I pick up a copy of the magazine?

-Additional copies are available at our office here in Westport.
+Additional copies are available at our office, and at Barnes & Noble on the Country Club Plaza and at Town Center Plaza.
 Each issue is $3.00.
 Postage and handling rates apply.
-Email Laura Gabriel at Laura@kcindpendent.com with questions.
+Email Laura Gabriel at Laura@kcindependent.com with questions.

 - Can I order back issues?

-Back issues are available for one year after publish date at our office here in Westport.
+Back issues are available for one year after publish date at our office here in Prairie Village.

 - Where are your offices located?